ChunkLLM: A Lightweight Pluggable Framework for Accelerating LLMs Inference: Method

 \subsection{Inference}

-The inference phase of ChunkLLM is depicted in Figure \ref{fig:inference_model}, encompassing two primary steps: top-k chunk selection and ICAC.
-In line with the ICAC paradigm, chunk updates are triggered exclusively when the current token functions as a chunk boundary.
+We use sparse attention in the decoding process during the inference phase.
+The decoding process of ChunkLLM is depicted in Figure \ref{fig:inference_model}, encompassing two primary steps: chunk boundary prediction and chunk selection.

-\textbf{Top-k Chunk Selection} This stage is primarily dedicated to selecting top-k chunks for each layer.
-To elaborate, we use the first layer as an illustrative example and define $e$ as the end position of the input sequence.
-We then derive the attention scores $A^{s}_{e} =\textbf{A}^{s}[e,:]\in \mathbb{R}^{1\times c}$ that correspond to the $c$ chunks associated with the end token. $[ , ]$ denotes the slicing operation.
-We select the indices of the top-k chunks with the highest scores from $A^{s}_{e}$, where $k \ll c$, and retrieve the corresponding k chunks from $\textbf{K}$ and $\textbf{V}$, which facilitates the selection of the top-k key chunks. $\textbf{V}$ are the value matrices for one attention layer.
-We propose a chunk voting mechanism that performs voting on the top-k chunks from each layer, thereby deriving the global top-k chunks.
-These retrieved chunks are subsequently stored in the KV-cache.
+\textbf{Chunk Boundary Prediction} During inference, the Chunk Adapter performs binary classification on each input token to identify the positions of chunk boundary tokens, which are then used for Chunk Selection.

+\textbf{Chunk Selection} In ChunkLLM, two separate KV-caches are maintained, which we refer to as the Cold KV-cache and the Hot KV-cache.
+The former stores the KV vectors of all tokens and is kept in either GPU memory or CPU memory.
+The latter stores the KV vectors of the chunks retrieved during the chunk selection stage and is actually used in the attention computation.
+In this stage, given an input token, the corresponding q, k, v vectors are computed.
+The k and v vectors are stored in the Cold KV-cache.
+Then, referring to equation ~\ref{eq:a_s attn}, $\textbf{A}^{s}$ is computed, and the chunks corresponding to the top-k scores are selected.
+The k and v vectors of these chunks are loaded into the Hot KV-cache, where they are used together with the q vector to compute the actual attention scores, producing the predicted token.

 \textbf{ICAC} We find a phenomenon during the model inference, as illustrated in Figure \ref{fig:icac}.
 The chunks attended to by tokens within a generated chunk exhibit substantial consistency, whereas chunk updates predominantly occur at chunk boundaries.
 We name this phenomenon the "\textbf{I}ntra-\textbf{C}hunk \textbf{A}ttention \textbf{C}onsistency (ICAC)".